Jailing of gay men in Senegal poses setback to HIV fight in Africa

 But Neela Ghoshal, senior researcher for Human Rights Watch on LGBTI issues, said Senegal was one of a handful of countries that regularly prosecuted individuals under these laws.

-"There is a disconnect between what is needed in terms of public health policy and what the government is willing to accept in terms of decriminalization," she said.
+"There is a disconnect between what is needed in terms of public health policy and what the government is willing to accept in terms of decriminalisation," she said.

 'SEX IS TABOO'